Skip to Content

 How to Create an Outdoor Dog Potty Area

 With the inspiration from the photos above, you’re probably eager to start creating your dog’s outdoor potty area.
 However, before diving into the building process, there are some important decisions to make.
-Let’s take a moment to consider these key factors that will shape your project and ensure you create an effective and convenient space for your dog.

 1. Where should your outdoor dog potty area go?